 In the event that the Council (or LEP) is required to repay any of the Grant to the Government either during or after delivery of the Project, the LEP shall reserve the right, at its absolute discretion, to vary, suspend, withhold or require repayment of the Grant paid or payable to the Applicant.

-Any funding required to be repaid by the Applicant to the Council in accordance with this Agreement shall bear Interest.
+Any funding required to be repaid by the Applicant to the Council in accordance with this Agreement shall bear Interest and any payments due to the Council shall be made without any deduction whether by way of set off, counterclaim, discount, abatement or otherwise.

 Within twenty-eight (28) Working Days after the final claim for funding following Completion (or (if earlier) twelve (12) months after Completion), the Applicant shall make such payment to the Council as shall be necessary to ensure that the Council has not provided funding in excess of the Maximum Sum.

 Where the Council requires the Applicant to repay any amount of the Grant, the Applicant shall repay the amount concerned within twenty (20) Working Days of receiving the demand for repayment.
 The liability to meet such a demand shall be enforceable as a contractual debt.

-Where the Council makes a determination to recover any amount of Grant, it may recover the amount concerned by withholding or deducting the amount from any sum due from the Council to the Applicant under this Agreement for the support of any other project or activities by the Council, or under a different agreement with the Council.
+Where the Council makes a determination to recover any amount of Grant, it may recover the amount concerned by withholding or unilaterally deducting the amount from any sum due from the Council to the Applicant under this Agreement for the support of any other project or activities by the Council, or under a different agreement with the Council.

 Variations